arm61/pylj/docs/source/index.md

 # pylj

 `pylj` runs molecular dynamics and Metropolis Monte Carlo simulations of atoms interacting through pair potentials, in two dimensions, and draws them as they run.
-It is written for teaching, in Python and NumPy.
+It is a teaching code, written in Python and NumPy.

 ## Installation